pprabhu2727/ECS273-Team02-Final-Project/README.md

 - Full Data Load: Download the zip file from: https://drive.google.com/file/d/1FiSKbXRBwzHh25gqmQSLUeDFq2Enx-R2/view?usp=sharing
 - Unzip the folder and replace the current data file, located: ./server/data
-- Additionally, please delete the files within ./server/static (as these were populated with our smaller mock sample data)
+- Additionally, please delete the files within ./server/static (as these were populated with our smaller mock sample data).
+Do not delete the static folder itself.
 - Again, this will take hours to full load data to our database, so for testing, it is reccommend to skip this step.
 Note that there are over 5 million entries if using the entire dataset from the google drive link.
 Our small sample dataset has under 200K entires, so it will process much faster for you but will cause the dashboard to be Null for the dates that are not included in the small dataset.